 I lost my DMV registration renewal notice.
-Can I still renew online?
+Can I still renew my car registration online?

 Yes, you may.
 You will need the last 3 digits of your vehicle's VIN number (vehicle identification number), the license plate number and the zip code where the vehicle is registered.
 You may then use our online registration renewal system to look up your vehicle's registration renewal fees.
 You can find your vehicle's VIN on any registration paperwork, from the vehicle's driver side door post, or from the VIN located behind the vehicle's windshield, on the lower left (driver's side) corner.